Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - whiteboard sessions
 - coding style reference, tools to enforce it, code reviews
 - regular emails with tips.
 Or put a one-pager in the toilets, as Google is doing
+- [ThePowerOfStableTeams] :
+    - Getting teams to sit together
+    - Making someone responsible
+    - Clarifying mission
+    - Knowing your role as an executive: beeing a support for the team

 ## Stand-up & meetings
 It mush be SHORT (<15min), everybody has to be ponctual, actually **stand-up**, **listen** and **be concise** : [DieScrum]